fceja/kubernetes_auto_scale_sim/about_kafka.md

 Consumer Group: a `consumer group` is a group of consumers that work together to consume messages from a Kafka topic.
 Each consumer in the group is assigned a partition of the topic to read from.
 Kafka ensures each partition is consumed by ony one consumer in the group at a time.

+### Consuming Messages

+You can consume messages from a topic in several ways:

+- From the `beginning`: consume the earliest (oldest) message.
+- From the `latest`: consume the latest (youngest) message.
+- From a specific `offset`: consume specific offset (index)

+### Managing Message Retention

+To control how long messages are kept:
+By default, kakfa retains all messages forever.

+- `Retention Time`: Messages are keeps for a specific period (e.g., 7 days.)
+- `Retention Size`: MEssages are kept until the log reaches a specific size.
+- `Log Compaction`: Keeps only the latest message for each key, effectively "deleting" older versions.

 ### Balance strategies